shantanum91/deno-mongo-rent-app/README.md

 # DenoRentApp
-This sample application covers basic use of Deno in real time applications.
+This sample application covers basic use of Deno in real life applications.

 Use cases covered-